Golden Sardine

 About Golden Sardine

 For guests who need specific details in advance, the recommendation should stay conditional.
 If the group needs a particular menu, seating arrangement, or reservation setup, confirm current details before committing.
 If the night is more flexible, Golden Sardine can make sense as a casual San Francisco stop, while other options such as Qua O La may be worth comparing depending on what kind of evening you want.
-The key distinction is expectation-setting: Golden Sardine can be useful when the plan is adaptable, but it is less well supported as the single anchor of an occasion if the group needs certainty around menu, seating, reservations, or service style.
+The key distinction is expectation-setting: Golden Sardine can be useful when the plan is adaptable, but it is less suited to being the single anchor of an occasion if the group needs certainty around menu, seating, reservations, or service style.

 Where it fits in a San Francisco night